starcitizen-lug/knowledge-base/wiki/index.md

 ### Game Updates

 {: .note-title }
-> (Jul 8, 2026)
+> (Jul 16, 2026)
 >
 > 4.9 Audio issues and framerate drops
-> This appears to be an issue with Easy Anticheat.
-We've reached out to CIG and are currently awaiting further information
+> CIG is aware of the issue.
+We'll update here when we have more information.

 {: .warning-title }